andyhsu10/portto-take-home-assignment/README.md

        ]
      }
      ```

    - [GET] /transaction/:txHash
-     Description: Returns the transaction from the DB if it exist.
-Logs will be fetched by the RPC once the corresponding field in DB is empty.
-     Example response:

      ```
+     // Returns the transaction from the DB if it exist.
+     // Logs will be fetched by the RPC once the corresponding field in DB is empty.

      {
        "tx_hash": "0x6666",
        "from": "0x4321",